 But things changed rapidly.

 Dom was shocked again.
 The pain in his eyes and head only matched by the horror before him.
-Through the eyes of Cree the dead the scene began to flash.
-Like bolts of lightning.
+Through the eyes of Cree the dead in the scene began to flash in the bolts of lightning.
 God's flash bulbs in rapid succession.
 Then crimson lightning stabbing at everything.
 The trees.
 Buildings.
 The flaming guards.
+A flickering movie nightmare.

-Then the yard -- the scene -- reversed itself.
+The yard -- the scene -- reversed itself now.
 Like a negative photograph.
 The fiery people turned black, with grayish flames licking the white air around their heads.
-Hair in flames.
+Heads aflame.
+Mouths vomiting glowing white bile.

 A nearly black sun sent spears of impossibly violet light outward, singeing the buildings and the nearby trees.
 Bushes and rooftops burst into gray-black flames.

-The outline of the fences now a stark gray, seemed to waver in some type of desert heat peculating from the now reddening grasses of the prison yard.
-The razor-wires, attached to the tops of the fences, began lashing out at the fiery people who fought back, even when decapitated, often stumbling over their own heads in the melee.
+The outline of the fences, now a stark gray, seemed to wave in a desert heat peculating from the reddening grasses of the prison yard.
+The razor-wires, attached to the tops of the fences, lashing out in unison.
+The fiery people fighting back, even as they were decapitated, often stumbling over their own heads in the melee.

 The fences themselves became a tangle of angry red-bellied white snakes, striking at the fiery people and even themselves.

-As Dom watched through Cree's dead eyes, a molten field of gruesome forms, too difficult to describe, began to move strangely.
+As Dom watched through Cree's dead eyes, a molten field of gruesome forms began to move strangely.
 Angular things jumped back and forth in the melting red grasses.
 Shapes like zebra tigers, two-headed spiked bears, insect-like guerillas wielding spears, all rushing madly into the ever growing demolition of life.

-The fiery people began to fight the jumping things, but these beasts, like car sized crabs, were too fast and mowed them down wholesale.
+The fiery people began to fight the jumping things, but these beasts, like car sized crabs, were too fast.
+They were mowed down wholesale.
 Splashes of black on red.
 All back-lighted in the violet dead sun.
 All flashing in the lighting from an ancient place.

-And the fighting below continued, but the ferocity of it was abating.
-The things that had come from below the yards, from some place deep in the earth, under the smoking grounds, were done with the fiery people now.
+The fighting below continued, but the ferocity of it was abating.
+The things had come from below the yards, from some place deep in the earth, under the smoking grounds.
+They were done with the fiery people now.
 Done consuming them.
 And yet, they were still famished.

-But they were not finished.
 They wanted something more.
 Something else.
+Tastier.
+Something evil.
+Something hateful, like them.

-Then the things seemed to sense that something.
+Then other things seemed to sense that something.
 That missing thing they needed.
 Snouts raised into the white sky.
-Seemed to sniff the white hot air.
+Seemed to sniff the ashy air.
 Heavy huffy sounds.
-Black snouts long and pointed.
+Black nostrils long and pointed.
 White saucer eyes, like beacons.
 Over-sized triangular shaped heads, swinging back and forth, trying to find the source of scent.
 Biting the ground.
 Roaring and screaming.
 Over and over.
 Would it never end?

-Of course, it was the stench in his cell, thought Dom.
-Cree was calling them, using his own rotten smells of death.
+Cree was calling them!
+Using his own rotten smells of death.
 Letting them know there was a better meal here, in this cell.
 Prepared.
 Frozen in place.
 A turkey ready for carving.
 Him.
 A soiled pile of shaking meat.